worawit-saetan/The-IMDB-dataset---movie-reviews-classification/README.md

 ## The outline of this project is as follows

-- load the dataset
+- load the IMDB dataset
-- encode the data into binary vector
+- encode X_train , X_test into binary vector
-- download the IMDB dataset form Keras datasets, where the dataset is the lists of reviews and contains 50,000 examples. the training data contains 25,000 examples the test data contains 25,000 examples
+- create deep neural network model
+- train and validate the model
+- plot the accuracy and loss of the model